BenMcRob/Interactive-Epidemiology-Tool/README.txt

 Mutation cuts the timeframe chosen for the epidemic to run in half and in the second half simulates a mutation of the disease.
 From the midpoint of the timeframe the disease will restore the Susceptible population with all living Recovered and remove any protection from vaccination.

-The program is best accompanied by playing the album "Himiko Kikuchi - Flying Beagle (1987)" in the background.
-Easily found on youtube.